tijmz/uva-aichat/beaver.md

 - Open Zotero → Settings → Advanced → Config Editor
 - Search for ``beaver.customChatModels``
-- Enter a JSON array with your model configurations (see below)
+- Enter a JSON array with your model configurations (see below).
+You can add multiple models, but here I stick to ``nf-gpt-4o``, because I had success with this model.

 ```json
 [